AstraZeneca to overhaul US listing but remain on London market and keep UK HQ

 Drugs giant AstraZeneca has revealed plans to overhaul its US listing, but stressed it will keep its headquarters in the UK and remain on the London market.

-Cambridge-based AstraZeneca is set to directly list its ordinary shares on the New York Stock Exchange in a move designed to help the group “reach a broader mix of global investors”.
+Cambridge-based AstraZeneca is set to directly list its ordinary shares on the New York Stock Exchange (NYSE) from February next year in a move designed to help the group “reach a broader mix of global investors”.

 Until now, the Anglo-Swedish group has traded in the US through so-called American depositary receipts (ADRs) on Nasdaq, but ordinary shares are typically easier to trade than ADRs.